Taapsee Pannu: Career

-2010–2015: Early work
+Early work and recognition (2010–2015)

-Pannu made her cinematic debut in 2010 with K. Raghavendra Rao's romantic musical Jhummandi Naadam.
+Pannu made her cinematic debut in 2010 with K. Raghavendra Rao's Telugu romantic musical Jhummandi Naadam.
 She played the role of the daughter of a USA–based millionaire who comes to India to research traditional Telugu music.
-Pannu got three more offers in Telugu prior to the film's release.
+Pannu received three more offers in Telugu prior to the film's release.
 Her next film Aadukalam (2011), marked her debut in Tamil cinema.
 She played the role of an Anglo-Indian girl falling in love with a rural man played by Dhanush.
 The film, set in the backdrop of Madurai, revolves around cockfights.
 It was critically acclaimed and proceeded to win six National Film Awards at the 58th National Film Awards.
-Speaking about her role, a reviewer from Sify said: "Debutant Taapsee is a promising find and she suits the character of an Anglo-Indian girl to the T." She returned to the Telugu film industry with Vastadu Naa Raju (2011), opposite Vishnu Manchu.
+Speaking about her role, a reviewer from Sify said: "Debutant Taapsee is a promising find and she suits the character of an Anglo-Indian girl to the T".
+She returned to the Telugu film industry with Vastadu Naa Raju (2011), opposite Vishnu Manchu.
 She made a foray into Malayalam cinema later that year, with Doubles (2011), opposite Mammootty and Nadiya Moidu.
 Paresh C Palicha of Rediff commented: "Taapsee Pannu as Saira Banu, whose entry into the scene becomes the bone of contention between the siblings, has nothing noteworthy to do".

-Pannu played a short role in her next release Mr. Perfect (2011).
-In it, she acted alongside Prabhas and Kajal Aggarwal.
-She starred in a high-budget film titled Veera (2011), opposite Ravi Teja and Kajal Aggarwal, which received moderate reviews.
-She was next seen in her second Tamil film Vandhaan Vendraan, that fetched mixed reviews and did not fare well at the box office.
-Her next film was Krishna Vamsi's Mogudu where she acted as a traditional Telugu girl opposite Gopichand and garnered critical acclaim for her performance.
+Pannu played a short role in her next release Mr. Perfect (2011) alongside Prabhas and Kajal Aggarwal.
+She starred in a high-budget film titled Veera (2011), opposite Ravi Teja and Kajal Aggarwal, which received mixed reviews.
+She was next seen in her second Tamil film Vandhaan Vendraan, that also received mixed reviews from critics and did not fare well commercially.
+Her next film was Krishna Vamsi's Mogudu opposite Gopichand.
+She garnered critical acclaim for her performance.
 She worked on several Telugu films at this time including Gundello Godari, Daruvu, and Shadow.
+In subsequent years, Pannu discussed being labelled an "unlucky charm" due to all of her films failing commercially.

-In 2013, Pannu made her Hindi film debut with David Dhawan's Chashme Baddoor, co-starring Siddharth, Rishi Kapoor, Divyendu Sharma and Ali Zafar.
-A remake of the eponymous 1981 film, it met with unanimous negative reviews but became a box-office success.
-Later, she was seen in the big budget action thriller Arrambam co-starring Ajith Kumar, Nayanthara and Arya.
-She was awarded Most Enthusiastic Performer–Female Award at the 2014 Edison Awards for her performance in the film.
+In 2013, Pannu made her Hindi film debut with David Dhawan's comedy Chashme Baddoor, co-starring Siddharth, Rishi Kapoor, Divyendu Sharma and Ali Zafar.
+A remake of the eponymous 1981 film, it met with unanimous negative reviews but remerged as a box-office success.
+Later, she was seen in the big-budget action thriller Arrambam co-starring Ajith Kumar, Nayanthara and Arya.
+She was awarded the Most Enthusiastic Performer – Female award at the 2014 Edison Awards, in addition to receiving a nomination for the Filmfare Award for Best Supporting Actress – Tamil.

-After a year without releases, she was noted for her supporting role in Akshay Kumar in Neeraj Pandey's film Baby (2015), as undercover agent Shabana Khan.
+Following an absence from films for a year, she made a significant advancement in her career due to her supporting role in Neeraj Pandey's spy thriller Baby (2015), as undercover agent Shabana Khan.
 Later, she had two Tamil releases, the horror comedy Muni 3, opposite Raghava Lawrence and Aishwarya R. Dhanush's Vai Raja Vai, which featured her in a special appearance.